centreon/centreon-documentation/versioned_docs/version-22.04/reporting/installation.md

 **Software**

 - Centreon 22.04
-- Check that the parameter `date.timezone` is correctly configured in php ini file [here](../installation/installation-of-a-central-server/using-packages.md#set-the-php-time-zone)
+- Check that the parameter `date.timezone` is correctly configured in the php ini file specified [here](../installation/installation-of-a-central-server/using-packages.md#set-the-php-time-zone)
   (same timezone displayed with the command `timedatectl status`)
 - Avoid the usage of the following variables in your monitoring MariaDB configuration.
   They halt long queries execution and can stop the ETL or the report generation jobs: